wlach/eideticker/README.md

 Obviously you should replace "default" in the above example with the set of commands that you actually want to run.

+--

+The last part of adding a new test is creating a new manifest, so the command line tools can get the testname and we have the correct metadata to add to the dashboard.
+A manifest is just a simple file like this:

+    [index.html]
+    key = clock
+    shortDesc = Canvas Clock Test
+    defaultMeasure = fps

+The "key" is a short alphanumeric key used to identify the test.
+The shortDesc and defaultMeasure are for the dashboard: the description is the graph title, the defaultMeasure indicates what metric we should display by default when the user clicks on the entry in the dashboard web UI.

+Usually with a manifest, you just create an ini file, then link to it from its parent directory.
+See "manifest.ini" in the ep1 testset for an example.